icorki00/Spatial-Audio-Demo/README.md

 # Spatial-Audio-Demo
 This is the demo project for the Spatial Audio workshop.

-Included is:

-The Unity Project
-The worksheet
+This includes the Unity project with integrated Wwise project, as well as the worksheet for the lab session.